 But US 281 is for weekends; logic takes a backseat to beauty.
 In that category, we have a knockout in the first round.
-There is something about cresting a hill to a miles-wide panorama of blue sky and green grass; crossing a suspension bridge that carries you over water you know to be cold and refreshing in the summertime or watching the sun disappear over a horizon that is far. far away from you.
-The trip down US 281 brings those moments to you by the minute; I-35 gets you the great wall of candy at Buc-ee's in New Braunfels.
-I am not one to knock the world's cleanest bathrooms, but even those monuments to efficiency have a hard time competing with God's country.
+There is something about cresting a hill to a miles-wide panorama of blue sky and green grass; crossing a suspension bridge that carries you over water you know to be cold and refreshing in the summertime or watching the sun disappear over a horizon that is far, far away from you.
+The trip down US 281 brings you those moments by the minute; I-35 gets you the great wall of candy at Bucee’s in New Braunfels.
+I am not one to knock the world’s cleanest bathrooms, but even those monuments to efficiency have a hard time competing with God’s country.

 Given our original home base in San Antonio and our children’s summers at Camp Honey Creek in Hunt, Texas, we have made the trip many times.
 I know the road like the back of my hand.
 We were forever saying to each other that we should do a little more exploring along the way.
 So this weekend we set out to discover why people want to live and play on SH 281, as opposed to just driving on it.
 The answer is pretty simple.
 Pie.
 Golf, shopping, river-running, rodeo; all are available and enticing.
 But even that combination takes a backseat to the greatest stretch of pie-making known to man.

 The journey starts in Hico.
 We walked the town before our first slice and found all sorts of novelties.
 As of late, Hico garners its fame as the town that housed Billy the Kid after he escaped New Mexico.
-Everybody in New Mexico disagrees with this version, claiming Sherriff Pat Garrett killed the Kid in the 1880's.
-In the 1940's, however, Hico resident Brushy Bill Roberts revealed that he was the Kid.
-To date, nobody has proved him wrong.
+Everybody in New Mexico disagrees with this version, claiming Sherriff Pat Garrett killed the Kid in the 1880’s.
+In the 1940’s, however, Hico resident Brushy Bill Roberts revealed that he was the Kid.
+To date, nobody has definitively proved him wrong.
 If you want a more informed opinion on the subject, you can visit the Billy the Kid museum right there in Hico.
 Or you can just take the word of a Texan over glory seekers from New Mexico and leave it at that.

 Maybe just as interesting is that the Kid would pick Hico as a landing spot.
 Given his wild youth, one might guess he would have been more comfortable in a big-city vibe.
 In its day, Hico more than fit that bill.
 Originally a major shipping point on the Katy railroad, lots of cattle and cotton moved through the streets of this town.
 Take your time and look at the buildings in downtown Hico and you can see it.
 The architecture is old west spectacular.
 Solid rock buildings with big windows and fancy murals.
 High ceilings and hardwood floors that creak.
-Wide streets accommodate cattle, horses and buggies.
+Wide streets that accommodated cattle, horses and buggies.
 If there were nothing in the buildings, Hico would still be worth the stop.

 Even better, Hico is no ghost town.
 A vibrant shopping scene caters to the ranch house crowd.
 Judging by the offerings, there are some spectacular ranch houses nearby.
 We cannot tell you about every attraction but feel free to jump on the Facebook page for a detailed rundown of all the Hico and its environs has to offer.
 Even given the demands of conciseness, three establishments deserve special mention.
 A day trip from the big city for any one of these stores would be well worthwhile; all three along with their competitors make the trip a no-brainer.

 First, stop was Hill Country Dwellings, the retail arm of an architecture and design firm focusing on ranches in north central Texas.
 Jackie Osmon pointed out the details and fine craftsmanship in each of the unique pieces filling the beautifully appointed store.
 Imaginative gifts from $20 to breath-taking furniture that cost many multiples of that figure had me ready to buy a ranch house just so I could have a place for all of the goodies.
-Hill Country Dwellings could help me with that purchase and design of the homestead also, but the Mills County Bank across the street failed to see the romance in it all.
+Hill Country Dwellings could help me with that purchase and design of the homestead alas, but the Mills County Bank across the street failed to see the romance in it all.
 Thirty minutes in the store gave me plenty to dream about though.